Early Ford V-8 Foundation and Museum • Auburn, Indiana - Ford Flathead V-8 - 1932 - 1953 Ford Products

 Because of the disaster at the Central National Meet in Brainerd, MN, the sponsoring Regional Groups of Motorfest 6, as a good will gesture, have extended the late fee date for registering.
 You now have until August 15th to register for Motorfest 6 without being charged a late fee.
 We would love to have you in Auburn, IN for fun and fellowship!

 We're NOT your typical Museum.
-We feature Flathead V-8 engines, transmissions, rear axles (many of them "cut-a-way" models showing the inner workings); tons of memorabilia, service items, including test equipment and tools; a dashboard collection, carburetors, tires & rims, clocks for every early V-8 year; Schramm air compressors, showroom banners, advertising posters, and on and on.
+We feature Flathead V-8 engines, transmissions, rear axles (many of them "cut-a-way" models showing the inner workings); two complete Ford V-8 Chassis: a 1940 Mercury and a running 1932; tons of memorabilia, service items, including test equipment and tools; a dashboard collection, carburetors, tires & rims, clocks for every early V-8 year; Schramm air compressors, showroom banners, advertising posters, and on and on.
 All Genuine Ford.
 We've got enough Fantastic Ford items to keep you busy "exploring" for many hours.
 Our Reference Library is being organized with hundreds of books, manuals and Ford DVD videos.
 An irresistible mecca for the Ford V-8 enthusiast!
 And we're still adding to the collection.

 The Early Ford V-8 Foundation and the Ford V-8 Museum are not affiliated with the Ford Foundation or Ford Motor Company.
 We are Ford enthusiasts wanting to tell the history of the Ford Motor Company for others to enjoy.
 Under US tax law, contributions to the Foundation are normally tax-deductible.
 Contributors are urged to seek professional tax advice to ensure that their particular contributions meet the requirements for deductibility.